rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > **justification**
 >
-> Useful sentiment analysis and gagues the severity of the problems identified
+> Useful for sentiment analysis and gagues the severity of the problems identified
 > in the subsequent questions.

 ### How do you feel about leadership within the project?
 Your own leadership and/or that of others.